CodeYourFuture/syllabus/docs/js-core-3/week-2/lesson.md

 #### Example 1

-:::tip Teacher-Led Live Coding Example
+:::note Teacher-Led Live Coding Example

 Let's step through how the Fetch function is used and what it is comprised of